chiteroman/PlayIntegrityFix/README.md

 5. Reboot your device.

-6. It is better to launch the apps that receive FCM push one time, to make sure it generate a new FCM token and register with the server.
+6. It is better to launch the apps that receive FCM push one time, to make sure it generates a new FCM token and registers with the server.

 ## Thanks to
 - [Dobby](https://github.com/jmpews/Dobby)